wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 * Keys in JSON objects are unique, their order is not significant.
 * Strings are encoded in one of two ways:
-** using either Unicode escape sequences (like \u0645) resulting in a UTF16 representation when decoded.
+  * using either Unicode escape sequences (like \u0645) resulting in a UTF16 representation when decoded.
-** ...or using native UTF8 encoding.
+  * ...or using native UTF8 encoding.
 * Numbers may be given in two ways:
-** integers from -(2^31) to 2^31-1 may be represented as number literals.
+  * integers from -(2^31) to 2^31-1 may be represented as number literals.
-** all numbers may be represented as decimal strings.
+  * all numbers may be represented as decimal strings.
 In particular, quantity values are represented as arbitrary precision decimal strings.
 * Entity IDs are given as upper-case strings, e.g. “P29” or “Q623289”.
 * In JSON dumps, each entity is encoded in as a single line.
 This allows consumers to process the dump line by line, decoding each entity separately.

 Clients should be ready to process any of the forms given above.

+## In Code

+The wikibase/data-model-serialization library provides the majority of the serialization of core entities.

+For public consumption [ResultBuilder] is used to modify the standard storage serialization.

+This includes modifications such as:
+ - Adding the MediaWiki page information
+ - Filtering entity output by component (don't output labels)
+ - Adding URLs to sitelink output
+ - Adding property datatypes to snaks
+ - Adding Term fallback chain info
+ - Supplementing entity json to show removed values after an edit

 ## Top Level Structure {#json_structure}

+Different entities have different top level structures and are made up of different components.

+The example below is for an Item.
+Properties will not include sitelinks.
+Custom entity types may have an entirely different structure.

 ```json
 {